 Most of us read aloud to our little ones, but once they are able to read on their own, it’s tempting to leave the reading to the children themselves.
-No matter the age of our children, reading aloud is still a valuable family activity!
+No matter the age of our children, reading aloud is still a valuable family activity–even through the high school years!
 Hearing good literature read aloud fosters in children a love for language, builds vocabulary, motivates them to read, and encourages them to use their imagination.
 According to Jim Trelease, author of The Read-Aloud Handbook,

 “The Department of Education’s Early Childhood Longitudinal Study (22,000 students) found that beginning kindergarten children who had been read to at least three times a week had a significantly greater phonemic awareness (phonics) than did children who were read to less often, and were almost twice as likely to score in the top 25 percent in reading readiness.”